Vedang085iitm/Resume/README.md

 - **Terminal Simulation**:
   - Simulated the behavior of 4 different Unix terminals: sh, csh, bash, zsh.

+-**CS6024 Course Project**
+-Implementation of The Neighbor-Joining Algorithm on CUDA [CS6024_COURSE_PROJECT_PROPOSAL.pdf](https://github.com/Vedang085iitm/new-resume/files/14787170/CS6024_COURSE_PROJECT_PROPOSAL.pdf)

 ## Positions of Responsibility
 - **Super-Coordinator** at Institute Website Operations and Mobile Operations, IIT Madras (2022-2023)
   - Developed the frontend of students.iitm.ac.in using HTML, CSS, and JavaScript.
   - Collaborated with professional developers for the development of a new website for DOST, focusing on front-end.
+[CS6024_COURSE_PROJECT_PROPOSAL.pdf]

 ## Extra-Curricular Achievements
-- Gold Medal in Inter-Hostel Water Polo Championship.
+- Gold And Silver Medal in Inter-Hostel Water Polo Championship.
 - National Player in Taekwondo (Black Belt).
 - Bronze Medal in Maths Olympiad.
 - Appeared in 4(TN) AIR SQN (TECH) NCC in the first year.